teamniteo/handbook/benefits.md

 You can request an increase in your allowance if you feel the current one doesn't cover all the expenses for you.
 You can spend a few months of future allowance.
 The maximum allowance balance you can keep is 18 months.
 That said, it's smart to keep at least a few months allowance, just in case something breaks.

+### Software purchasing

+Any software or tools that are a requirement for your role at Niteo, e.g. Photoshop for designers, will be a company expense and is separate from your allowance.

+  * Personal accounts (e.g. Adobe Cloud): A monthly company expense that Niteo reimburses.
+  * Company account with sub-users: Dejan will signup as Niteo and send login details to users.

 ## Conferences